-Emergency energy talks will stretch into coming days amid crisis
+Energy crisis talks fail to reach deal as household bills could double

 Suppliers argue that they need to be able to pass more costs from higher gas prices onto consumers than the current plans for the prices cap rise in April allows.

-But there are competing interests within industry, which underscore the need for the government to ensure any support avoids undermining efforts to transition away from fossil fuels, the Independent has been told.
+But there are competing interests within industry, which underscore the need for the government to ensure any support avoids undermining efforts to transition away from fossil fuels, The Independent has been told.

 Ovo chief executive Stephen Fitzpatrick said ahead of the meeting with business secretary, Kwasi Kwarteng, that climbing wholesale gas prices would be “an enormous crisis for 2022”.